offbeatwp/documentation/basics__post_models.md

 #### `getTerms(taxonomy, $args = [])`

 Get the terms of the post by taxonomy.
 The first argument is the taxonomy.
-With the second parameter you can set some additonal arguements.
+With the second parameter you can set some additional arguments.
 These arguments are equal to the [WP_Term_Query::\__construct](https://developer.wordpress.org/reference/classes/wp_term_query/__construct/) method.

 #### `hasFeaturedImage()`